Gym-ANM: Reinforcement Learning Environments for Active Network Management Tasks in Electricity Distribution Systems: Electricity Distribution Network Simulator

 \paragraph{4.
 Power flows \& bus voltages} Now that the power injection point of each device, with the exception of the slack generator, is known, the total nodal active and reactive power injection for each non-slack bus $i$ is computed using:

 After fixing the slack bus voltage to unity, the environment then solves the network equations given by (\ref{eq:power_flow_equations}).
+Our implementation uses the Newton-Raphson procedure \cite{sun1984optimal} to do so.
 From the solution, we obtain the voltage $V_i^{(bus)}$ at each non-slack bus and the slack generator power injection point $(P_{g^{slack},t+1}, Q_{g^{slack},t+1})$.

 \paragraph{5.
 State construction} The new state vector $s_{t+1}$ can now be constructed according to the structure defined by (\ref{eq:state}).
 The active and reactive power injection points $P_{d,t+1}$, $Q_{d,t+1}$ have already been computed.
 The new charge level $SoC_{d,t+1}$ of each DES unit $d \in \mathcal D_{DES}$ is obtained using expression (\ref{eq:next_soc}).
 Finally, the $P^{(max)}_{g,t+1}$ and $aux_{t+1}^{(k)}$ variables are simply copied from the output of \lstinline{next_vars()}.